LovesTha/LovesTha.github.io/_posts/2007-02-14-northern-magic-two-headed-giant-15.markdown

 Giving everyone plenty of warning about the next tourney.
-Last months one was big (8 teams) some I'm exspecting a big turn out for the next as well
+Last months one was big (8 teams) some I'm expecting a big turn out for the next as well